 Watch this empowering video about how programs change kids’ lives, courtesy of Ivanhoe Broadcast.

-We envision a world where kids from all walks of life have the opportunity to know the joy of riding a bike and the freedom of exploring the natural world on two wheels.
+We envision a world where kids from all walks of life have the opportunity to know the joy of riding a bike and the freedom to explore the natural world on two wheels.

-To provide transformative cycling experiences through a network of chapters that promote healthy recreational lifestyles, environmental awareness, and personal empowerment for young people of all communities, especially those most in need.
+To provide transformative cycling experiences through a network of chapters that promote healthy, recreational lifestyles, environmental awareness, and personal empowerment for young people of all communities, especially those most in need.

 We help kids understand the positive value they have in the world and that they can make a difference.